 Ryōtarō Shiba was a prolific author who wrote at least 39 novels and a massive series of journals about his travels across East Asia to places like Korea.
 His work took on a critical look into modern life and gave the men and women of Japan moral support proceeding a devastating world war.

 His namesake memorial museum pictured above, designed by Tadao Ando, was built next to the house the author lived in for future generations to enjoy.
 It’s filled with the books Ryōtarō Shiba collected .

 According to Tado Ando the objective of the architecture was to create a visualization of the inner workings of an author’s mind.
 Curved and partly underground, a garden, natural light moving into darker interior spaces reveals an exhibition of literature three stories high.

 One window that filters light into many patterns symbolizes how humanity breaks down into individuals of all shapes, sizes, and minds.
 That’s what the author saw, and what he tried to reveal to the world.

-‘Like’ Church Publishing’s fan page on facebook to receive exclusive offers, discounts, and weekly publishing posts like this one each Friday in your news feed.
+Like Church Publishing’s fan page to receive exclusive offers, discounts, and weekly posts like this one in your news feed.